 - Proof of identity documentation such as a passport, driving licence or utility bill

 - Right to work, residency and/or other visa information

 - Psychometric test results

-Most personal data is provided directly by you when contact GreySpark Partners for information about the services we provide or when you apply for a job.
+Most personal data is provided directly by you when you contact GreySpark Partners for information about the services we provide or when you apply for a job.
 We also create some personal data ourselves and obtain some personal data from other sources.
 We obtain it from other people and organisations, including some public sources, such as publicly available directories and other online resources.

 Who has Access to your Personal Data and How is it Kept Secure

-Access to personal data is controlled on a need to know basis within the GreySpark group of companies.
+Access to personal data is controlled on a need-to-know basis within the GreySpark group of companies.

 We take specific steps (as required by applicable data protection laws) to protect your personal data from unlawful or unauthorised processing and accidental loss, destruction or damage.

 GreySpark retains this information to the extent necessary for the management of your GreySpark account(s), relationship, or as contractually required, including any stages of contract formation.
 It will be stored securely for the maximum reasonable period as permitted by the law, to evidence our communications or any instructions we receive from you.